 Due to the high volume of emails/messages I receive every day, I’m not able to respond to everyone.
 Please take the time to read through the Frequently Asked Questions (FAQ’s) before you contact me.
 I’ve organized the questions around certain themes.

-Yes, but my rates are high due to how busy I am.
-Please contact Maleah at email@example.com for more information.
-My Strong by Bret program is the best route to take if you’re looking for an affordable way to train with me.
+Sorry, I’m just way too busy these days.
+I don’t train new clients anymore.
+My Booty by Bret program is the best route to take if you’re looking for an affordable way to train with me.

 Yes I do, please see my speaking engagements tab.
+I don’t have anything planned for 2020 yet but hope to offer 2 seminars.
+Maybe one in San Diego and one in Florida (and maybe one in Europe or Australia), but stay tuned for that.
 I currently don’t offer a certification but may do so in the future.

 Sorry to disappoint, but no. I am not taking on interns right now.